Is your Gut in Balance?

 4. Kimchi – this is so similar to sauerkraut except it is spicy!
 So if you love spicy, then this is your go to.
 So great to add as a side item.

 5. Kefir – honestly, it tastes like a sour yogurt – Ashley uses this a lot with her kids.
 She gets the plain and use it in smoothies.
-Smoothies are a fantastic way of hiding the taste but still getting all of the benefits fermented foods.
+Smoothies are a fantastic way of hiding the taste but still getting all of the benefits fermented foods for gut balance.

 6. Pickles – make sure it says fermented – not all pickles are.
 Take a look around your local health food store.